 - Creating a sense of urgency to ensure sustained focus, and building a ‘guiding coalition’ for change.

-- No acknowledgement of crisis
+- No acknowledgement of compelling need to change.

-- Dialogue and consensus-building underway; plan being developed
+- Dialogue and consensus-building underway; plan being developed.

-- Vision or plan embedded in policy; leaders and champions emerging
+- Vision or plan embedded in policy; leaders and champions emerging.

 - Leadership, vision and plan clear to the general public; pressure for change